 Each year, we provide our shareholders the opportunity to cast an advisory vote on our executive compensation program.
 This annual vote is known as the "say-on-pay" proposal.
-At the Company's 2021 Annual Meeting of Shareholders held on March 19, 2021, approximately 86.7% of the votes cast on the say-on-pay proposal at that meeting were voted in favor of the proposal.
-This say-on-pay result continued the strong support demonstrated by our say-on-pay votes for the four previous fiscal years, where over 90% of shareholders voted in favor of our say-on-pay proposal for each fiscal year.
-The Compensation Committee believes this high degree of support for our say-on-pay proposals in 2017, 2018, 2019, 2020 and 2021 reflects shareholders' approval of the significant changes we made to our executive compensation program during the fiscal year ended September 30, 2016 ("fiscal 2016") and that have been maintained through fiscal 2021.
+At the Company's 2022 Annual Meeting of Shareholders held on March 11, 2022, approximately 94.0% of the votes cast on the say-on-pay proposal were voted in favor of the proposal.
+This say-on-pay result continued the strong support demonstrated by our say-on-pay votes for the five previous fiscal years, where over 90% of shareholders voted in favor of our say-on-pay proposal for four of such fiscal years and 86.7% of the shareholders voted in favor of our say-on-pay proposal for fiscal the fiscal yead ended September 30, 2021 ("fiscal 2021").
+The Compensation Committee believes this high degree of support for our say-on-pay proposals in the past five years reflects shareholders' approval of the significant changes we made to our executive compensation program during the fiscal year ended September 30, 2016 ("fiscal 2016") and that have been maintained through fiscal 2022.